Peer Tutoring Program

 support of the charge of the Academic Skills Center at Dartmouth

-Group tutoring consists of several students, in addition to a group tutor, and meet twice weekly for 1-hour tutorial sessions.
+Group Tutoring consists of several students, in addition to a group tutor, and meet three times weekly for 1-hour tutorial sessions.
 Group tutoring is available for introductory courses that have historically experienced high tutoring demand.
 These courses are primarily within STEM and social science disciplines.
 Other high-demand courses that fall outside this rubric will also be considered for group tutoring.

-Students who are approved for an individual tutor are also strongly encouraged to join a tutoring group.
+Students who are approved for an individual tutor are also strongly encouraged to join a tutoring group if one is available for their course.

 Tutoring sessions may entail: